Likert scale: Scoring and analysis

-Responses to several Likert questions may be summed providing that all questions use the same Likert scale and that the scale is a defensible approximation to an interval scale, in which case the central limit theorem allows treatment of the data as interval data measuring a latent variable.
+Responses to several Likert questions can be summed providing that all questions use the same Likert scale and that the scale is a defensible approximation to an interval scale, in which case the central limit theorem allows treatment of the data as interval data measuring a latent variable.
 If the summed responses fulfill these assumptions, parametric statistical tests such as the analysis of variance can be applied.
 Typical cutoffs for thinking that this approximation will be acceptable is a minimum of four and preferably eight items in the sum.

-To model binary Likert responses directly, they may be represented in a binomial form by summing agree and disagree responses separately.
+To model binary Likert responses directly, they can be represented in a binomial form by summing agree and disagree responses separately.
 The chi-squared, Cochran's Q test, or McNemar test are common statistical procedures used after this transformation.
-Non-parametric tests such as chi-squared test, Mann–Whitney test, Wilcoxon signed-rank test, or Kruskal–Wallis test. are often used in the analysis of Likert scale data.
+Non-parametric tests, such as chi-squared test, Mann–Whitney test, Wilcoxon signed-rank test, or Kruskal–Wallis test, are often used in the analysis of Likert scale data.

 Alternatively, Likert scale responses can be analyzed with an ordered probit model, preserving the ordering of responses without the assumption of an interval scale.
 The use of an ordered probit model can prevent errors that arise when treating ordered ratings as interval-level measurements.
 Consensus-based assessment (CBA) can be used to create an objective standard for Likert scales in domains where no generally accepted or objective standard exists.
 Consensus-based assessment (CBA) can be used to refine or even validate generally accepted standards.

+Latent variable models

+A common practice for analyzing responses to collections of Likert scale items is to summarize them via a latent variable model, for example by using factor analysis or item response theory.